allenchng/InsightWriting/ThinkingLikeADS.md

 ## Focus on product and the business impact

 Data scientists derive value from the ability to take amorphous problems and turn them into actionable insight that "closes the loop".
-It's important to understand how your analysis helps move a product forward, or how your analysis circles back to the business of a company.
+It's important to understand how your work helps move a product forward, or how it enables the business of a company to grow.
 Do you solve real problems your users are having and can you explain why?
 Starting with a problem and a user-base anchors your analyses and helps motivate the subsequent choices you make.

 For example, if you were a data scientist at a company that was considering whether or not to add a feature to a product, you might use the following questions to drive your analysis.